Panasonic G9 vs Pentax K-3 II

-The Panasonic Lumix DC-G9 and the Pentax K-3 II are two enthusiast cameras that were officially introduced, respectively, in November 2017 and April 2015.
+The Panasonic Lumix DC-G9 and the Pentax K-3 II are two enthusiast cameras that were announced, respectively, in November 2017 and April 2015.
 The G9 is a mirrorless interchangeable lens camera, while the K-3 II is a DSLR.
 The cameras are based on a Four Thirds (G9) and an APS-C (K-3 II) sensor.
-The Panasonic has a resolution of 20.2 megapixel, whereas the Pentax provides 24.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 20.2 megapixels, whereas the Pentax provides 24.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic G9 vs Pentax K-3 II

 The side-by-side display below illustrates the physical size and weight of the Panasonic G9 and the Pentax K-3 II.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G9 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-3 II is somewhat smaller (1 percent) than the Panasonic G9.
 However, the K-3 II is markedly heavier (22 percent) than the G9.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.